-2023-2024 Contributing Team:
+2024-2025 Contributing Team:

-- Students: Yousef Aspinall\, Lauren Franklin, Aghna Wasim, Cipriann Vicencio, Deeksha Lakshmareddy, Zelke Tutagiel - Faculty Mentors: Christian Mallen - \Primary Contact: Yousef Aspinall, x2u22@students.keele.ac.uk
+- Students: Aghna Wasim, Mehak Gul Khan, Zelke Tutagiel, Ebun Dawodu, Avani Desha Bhalla, Shama Maliha

+- Faculty Mentors: Helen Twohig

+Primary Contact: Aghna Wasim, x7y19@students.keele.ac.uk

 Summary of Findings

-Overall Curriculum A The Keele Curriculum has strong integration of the effects of pollution, extreme weather and the effect on
+Overall Grade

+Curriculum

-- The Keele Curriculum has strong integration of the effects of pollution, extreme weather and the effect on the pattern of infectious disease, as well as health inequalities, with these sessions being delivered in a variety of ways.
-The importance of planetary health is revisited every year allowing students to build on their learning and to introduce them to new planetary health concepts. - Recommendations: There is a lack of teaching about introducing conversations about planetary health into conversations with patients.
-This could be introduced in clinical skills, or early years GP teaching.
-There is also no discussion of the impact of surgery on the environment.
-The importance of indigenous knowledge and value systems as essential components of planetary health solutions should also be emphasised.
+- The Keele Curriculum strongly emphasises the effects of pollution, extreme weather and the effect on the pattern of infectious disease, as well as health inequalities, with these sessions being delivered in a variety of ways.
+The importance of planetary health is revisited every year allowing students to build on their learning and to introduce them to new planetary health concepts.

+- Recommendations: The curriculum currently lacks a focus on teaching students how to incorporate discussions about planetary health into patient interactions.
+This could be addressed through clinical skills training or early years GP teaching.
+Additionally, there is no coverage of the environmental impact of surgical practices.
+Emphasising the importance of indigenous knowledge and value systems as integral components of planetary health solutions would also enhance the curriculum.

 Interdisciplinary Research

-A

-- Keele University as a whole has a strong research focus on sustainability and factors that affect planetary health.
+- Keele University has a strong research focus on sustainability and factors that affect planetary health with several researchers in the medical school exploring topics that promote sustainability.
 The Institute of Sustainable Futures is the basis of most of the sustainability research at Keele and provides the opportunity for a variety of multidisciplinary research.

-The medical school has several members of staff undergoing research on topics which promote sustainability. - Recommendations: The research undertaken at Keele should have a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda.
+- Recommendations: The research undertaken at Keele should have a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda.

 Community Outreach and Advocacy

-A

 - The Keele Medical School has meaningful links with several community organisations that advocate for sustainability and planetary health, providing educational community placements for students within the local community.
 In addition, there are also Student Union events such as the Green Festival, focusing on the university community.
-Since the last report card, Keele University has provided more opportunities for students to learn more about global challenges. - Recommendations: The medical school could run a community facing event regarding planetary health which would be a great addition to the medical school's research focused events.
+Since the last report card, Keele University has provided more opportunities for students to learn more about global challenges.

+- Recommendations: The medical school could run a community facing event regarding planetary health which would be a great addition to the medical school's research focused events.
 Although the university itself runs community facing events regarding sustainability and planetary health, the medical school is not involved in the planning or running of these.

 Support for Student-Led Initiatives

-A -

 - Keele University provides funding for student projects across campus which medical students are eligible to apply for.
-The medical school also has a webpage dedicated to sustainability and planetary health. - Recommendations: A student-led planetary health group should be formed.
+The medical school also has a webpage dedicated to sustainability and planetary health.

+- Recommendations: A student-led planetary health group should be formed with faculty support.

 Campus Sustainability

-$\mathbf{A}$ +

 - At Keele University, sustainability is very important and this is evident throughout the current projects and initiatives on our main university campus.
-Transport has been considered, with medical placements accessible by public transport. - Recommendations: It is hard to suggest improvements with a clear carbon neutral goal and entirely renewable energy already in place.
-Whilst there are Green Event Guidelines, these could be enforced for student led events.
+Transport has been considered, with medical placements accessible by public transport.

+- Recommendations: It is hard to suggest improvements with a clear carbon neutral goal and entirely renewable energy already in place.
+Whilst there are Green Event Guidelines, these could be enforced for

+A+

+\mathbf{A} +

+A+

+A

+A

+A+

+student-led events.
-Statement of Purpose

-Planetary health is human health.
+Statement of Purpose Planetary health is human health.